ahmedtauseefkhan/infra-automation-terraform-ansible/README.md

-**Automating Infrastructure Deployment and Configuration Management: A Practical Guide to Terraform and Ansible on Azure**
+**Infrastructure Deployment and Configuration Management: A Practical Guide to Terraform and Ansible on Azure**

 **Outline:**